 Campsites, cabins and self-catering

 Practically every town or village has at least one campsite, and they are generally of a high standard.
-To pitch a tent at any of them you’ll need the Camping Card Scandinavia, which costs 140kr and is issued at the first site you visit; contact the Swedish Camping Site Owners’ Association (w camping.se).
-It costs 140–200kr for two people to pitch a tent at an official campsite and most sites are open from June to August.
+To pitch a tent at any of them you’ll need the Camping Key Europe card, which costs 150kr and is issued at the first site you visit; contact the Swedish Camping Site Owners’ Association (w camping.se).
+It costs around 200kr for two people to pitch a tent at an official campsite and most sites are open from June to August.
 For details on camping rough, see Sports and outdoor activities.